kathakali/Banana-Collector/README.md

 # Banana-Collector
-Navigate to collect Bananas : This is first project for Udacity Deep Reinforcement Learning Nanodegree.
+<b>Navigate to collect Bananas : This is first project for Udacity Deep Reinforcement Learning Nanodegree.</b>

 ### Objective
 Objective is to Collect Yellow bananas and avoid Blue bananas.
 There is +1 reward for a yelleo banana and -1 is given as penalty if blue banana is collected.